 At a Glance

-American Immigration Council (AIC) and Latham & Watkins LLP
+American Immigration Council (AIC), Latham & Watkins LLP and the Southern Poverty Law Center

 Al Otro Lado, a non-profit legal services organization, and plaintiffs Abigail Doe, Beatrice Doe, Carolina Doe, Dinora Doe, Ingrid Doe, and Jose Doe, acting on their own behalf and on behalf of all similarly situated individuals presenting themselves at ports of entry along the U.S.-Mexico border.